-args this sole argument is the parent Widget
+args the sole argument is the parent Widget

 num_args this argument must be 1

 fromVal specifies the string to convert

 toVal returns the converted value

 This function converts a string to an immediate child widget of the parent widget passed as an argument.
 Note that this converter only works for child widgets that have already been created; there is no lazy evaluation.
 The string is first compared against the names of the normal and popup children, and if a match is found the corresponding child is returned.
-If no match is found, the string is compared against the classes of the normal and popup children, and if a match is found the string is significant.
+If no match is found, the string is compared against the classes of the normal and popup children, and if a match is found the corresponding child rendered.
+The case of the string is significant.
 To use this converter, include the following in your widget's ClassInitialize procedure:

 '''

 static XtConvertArgRec parentCvtArg[] = {

+{XtBaseOffset, (XtPointer)XtOffset(Widget, core.parent), sizeof(Widget)},

+};

 '''

-{XtBaseOffset, (XtPointer)XtOffset(Widget, core.parent), sizeof(Widget)}, parentCvtArg, XtNumber(parentCvtArg));

 '''

 XtAddConverter(XtRString, XtRWidget, XmuCvtStringToWidget,

+parentCvtArg, XtNumber(parentCvtArg));

 '''

-'''

-Boolean XmuNewCvtStringToWidget(dpy, args, num_args, fromVal, toVal, data)
+Boolean XmuNewCvtStringToWidget(dpy , args, num_args, fromVal, toVal, data);

-Display dpy;

-XrmValue args;

-Cardinal num_args;

-XrmValue fromVal;

-XrmValue toVal;

-XtPointer data;

-'''

 dpy the display to use for conversion warnings

-args this sole argument is the parent Widget
+args the sole argument is the parent Widget

 num_args this argument must be a pointer to a Cardinal containing the value 1

 fromVal specifies the string to convert

 toVal returns the converted value

 data this argument is ignored

-This converter is identical in functionality to XmuCvtStringToWidget, except that it is a new-style converter, allowing the specification of a cache type at the time of registration.
+This converter is identical in functionality to XmuCvtStringToWidget [14], except that it is a new-style converter, allowing the specification of a cache type at the time of registration.
 Most widgets will not cache the conversion results, as the application may dynamically create and destroy widgets, which would cause cached values to become illegal.
 To use this converter, include the following in the widget's class initialize procedure: